 To encapsulate Israelite history in a few short sentences, they settled down in the land that God promised them after they were freed from Egyptian slavery.
 God sent prophets to be his spokesmen, but the people wanted to copy the political structure they were in contact with, so they asked for a king.
-God gave them judges instead – people who would interpret laws (moral and religious laws), but still, they wanted a king.
+God gave them judges instead – people who would protect them from their enemies - but they still wanted a king.
 So God gave them one: Saul.
 He didn’t quite do what God told him, so God replaced him with David, son of Jesse.

 To David, a man after God’s own heart (1 Samuel 13:14), God promised that someone in his line who will be a “Son of God” will build a house for God.
 God also promised that his (David’s) throne will last forever (2 Samuel 7:13-16)